 However, more and more traditional retailers are going for online selling.
 L.L Bean launched free shipping on all items, Macy’s offers free shipping on purchases of $99 or more, Walmart bought social media platform Kosmix in order to build their online business and Toys R Us purchased a new distribution center to support internet sales.

 More and more retailers will implement in-store pick up.
-Walmart started already by offering in-store pick up for orders placed online.
+Walmart shopping mall started already by offering in-store pick up for orders placed online.
 Sears and Kmart are testing home delivery.
 Farm Stores in Florida offer their shoppers to order groceries online and pick up at a drive through.
 Some smaller stores might even open designated pick up locations for goods ordered online (example Chronodrive).

 Nowadays people who own a smart phone can use applications that allow them to do price comparisons or use coupons to purchase online.
 But we are just getting started with this type of technology.